 Sponsored by Joyce de Roos and Marlis Smith

 Appointed in 2015 as Opera Colorado’s first-ever music director, Ari Pelto’s “breathtaking wizardry in the pit” (The Denver Post) has been widely celebrated, with Pelto in demand at opera houses and concert halls throughout the United States.
 At the age of 24, Pelto was appointed Assistant Conductor at the Spoleto Festival and he has since gone on to conduct worldwide.
 International engagements include performances with Bochumer Philharmoniker and opera productions at New National Theatre of Tokyo and the Teatro Nacional Sucre in Quito, Ecuador.
 In 2004 he made his highly-praised debut with New York City Opera, conducting La Traviata, after which he became a regular, returning for productions of Madama Butterfly, La Bohème, and Carmen.
 Recent successes include Eugene Onegin at Lyric Opera of Kansas City, Lucia de Lammermoor at Virginia Opera, and La Voix Humaine at Chicago Opera Theater.
-Here in Denver, he has led many acclaimed performances; this season, in addition to La Traviata, Pelto will conduct Mozart’s The Marriage of Figaro in May 2019.
+Here in Denver, he has led many acclaimed performances; this season, in addition to having conducted La Traviata, Pelto conducts Mozart’s The Marriage of Figaro in May 2019.

 American stage director Matthew Ozawa has an international career spanning all artistic disciplines, having worked for prestigious companies worldwide including Canadian Opera Company, Lyric Opera of Chicago, San Francisco Opera, Santa Fe Opera, Opera Siam, Macau International Festival, and Oregon Shakespeare Festival.
 Additional, Ozawa is the founder and artistic director of Mozawa, a Chicago-based incubator advancing collaborative art and artists.